BontaVlad/BontaVlad.github.io/resume.md

 > successful.
 > Application that puts in contact job seekers with job offers using a neural
 > network based on personality, experiences etc.
-> Was responsible for making a REST api for mobile version of the website, bugfixing.
+> Was responsible for making a REST API for mobile version of the website, bug fixing.
 <br/>
 > **Worked with: Django, Rest-framework, Rest-auth, PostMan, Refactoring tools, Intensive Debugging**

 * ####8vance mobile
 > Mobile version of 8vance.
-> Build by me from the groud up using Ionic framework.
+> Build by me from the ground up using Ionic framework.
-> Special mentions: Dificulties faced because the backend architecture wasent
+> Special mentions: Difficulties faced because the back end architecture wasn't
-> build for access from thind party apps, lazy loading of application resources
+> build for access from third party apps, lazy loading of application resources
-> in order to make them more corfigurable and increase application performance.
+> in order to make them more configurable and increase application performance.
 <br/>
 > **Worked with: Rest-framework, Ionic, Cordova, Android SDK, Gulp, Bower**